About

 and Acquired Immune Deficiency Syndrome (AIDS)

-Move mouse over photographs on the left to see photos change.
+Explore the archive: Move mouse over photographs to see changes,

 Dini Petty interview with guest Bradford McIntyre, living with HIV.
 December 1, World AIDS Day 1994.
 Bradford McIntyre, living with HIV since 1984, a guest on The Dini Petty Show for World AIDS Day, December 1st 1994.